Hydrocracker wins Brighton Argus Angel Award for

 An animated provocation about revenge

-'Revenge is a kind of wild justice, which the more a man's nature runs to, the more ought law to weed it out.'
+'Revenge is a kind of wild justice, which the more a man's nature runs to, the more ought law to weed it out.

 Was Francis Bacon right?
 Where does justice end and revenge begin?
 And where does forgiveness come in?

-The debate is part of an Arts Council-funded project to create a full-length Revenge play, to be written by Hydrocracker playwright Neil Fleming.
+The debate was part of an Arts Council-funded project to create a full-length Revenge play, to be written by Hydrocracker playwright Neil Fleming.
 Feedback from the audience will be used in further development work by Hydrocracker, and will also be used in our ongoing blog of the project, to be launched shortly.

 In association with University of Brighton's Understanding Conflict Research Group.